taboege/CI-models-from-graphs/DATA/README.md

 - complexes-5.txt
 - complexes-6.txt

-Connected matroids (the ones on 8 vertices are up to rank 4):

-- matroids-4c.txt
+Matroids (loopless, up to isomorphy) go up to seven ground elements:

-- matroids-5c.txt
+- matroids-4.txt
-- matroids-6c.txt
+- matroids-5.txt
-- matroids-7c.txt
+- matroids-6.txt
-- matroids-8c-r4.txt
+- matroids-7.txt

-**Caution:** currently the ground set for matroids is indexed starting from **0** while general complexes start from **1**.
-To be fixed soon.
+**Caution:** it is possible that the isomorphy representatives chosen for matroids are not the same as the ones chosen for complexes!

 ## Dimension, degree and Betti table